Intra-Oral Massage, TMJ Dysfunction, and De-Armoring

 Physical Dearmoring techniques for the jaw (which are applied for emotional and trauma release) usually include massaging the jaw and cheeks (which may be in the form of an Intra-Oral Massage), breathwork, applying acupressure on the jaw muscles and joints, making movements or doing exercises with the jaw and mouth to mobilize the jaw, facial stretches, or making sounds that widely open the mouth.

-At any rate, although not necessarily a painful treatment, Intra-Oral Massage is generally rather intense, sensitive, and somewhat invasive because the affected muscular and myofascial areas of the jaw, mouth, face, and head have often been neglected for a very long time.
-Trigger point release may also be somewhat intense with short sharp moments of pain, but overall people will almost immediately afterwards experience relief of their symptoms.
+At any rate, although not necessarily a painful treatment, an Intra-Oral Massage session is generally rather intense, sensitive, and somewhat invasive because the affected muscular and myofascial areas of the jaw, mouth, face, and head have often been neglected for a very long time.
+Trigger point release may also be somewhat intense with short sharp moments of pain during the treatment, but overall people will almost immediately afterwards experience relief of their symptoms.

 Typically, an Intra-Oral Massage session will take about sixty minutes.
 Depending on the results it may be repeated on another moment in time.